karbburn/PathPricer/README.md

 ### Market Overview

-Research any underlying across four market regions — **US**, **Indian** (.NS suffix auto-appended), **FX** (major/minor pairs), and **CRYPTO** (top coins by market cap).
+Research any underlying across four market regions: **US**, **Indian** (.NS suffix auto-appended), **FX** (major/minor pairs), and **CRYPTO** (top coins by market cap).
 Features ticker autocomplete backed by 700+ tickers, an historical volatility grid (20d/60d/126d/252d), and a manual fallback form when market data is unavailable.

 ---

 ## Architecture & Key Decisions

-The application uses a **two-tier compute model** that distinguishes preview requests from full simulation at every layer — API schema, backend logic, frontend state:
+The application uses a **two-tier compute model** that distinguishes preview requests from full simulation at every layer (API schema, backend logic, frontend state):

 | Tier | Latency | Max Paths | Returns |
 |---|---|---|---|
 | **Preview** | $<50$ms | $10$k | Single Black-Scholes price + MC estimate |
 | **Full** | $2-30$s | $1$M (5 estimators) | All prices, Greeks, convergence data, P&L, risk grid |

-The frontend **never computes a price, Greek, or diagnostic** — it only requests and displays.
+The frontend **never computes a price, Greek, or diagnostic**.
+It only requests and displays.
 This enforces separation of concerns and keeps the backend the sole source of numerical truth.

 ```
 PathPricer/